 Financial Innovations Roundtable

-New Partnership with the Federal Reserve Board-Division of Consumer and Community Affairs (click to read more)
+October 2013 - Partnership with the Federal Reserve Board-Division of Consumer and Community Affairs (click to read more)

 Over the past five years, the Financial Innovations Roundtable has met at the Federal Reserve Bank of Boston.
 Starting in 2014, the annual meeting will be hosted at the Federal Reserve Board of Governors in Washington, D.C.
 We are excited about the new partnership with the Division of Consumer and Community Affairs at the Federal Reserve Board.
 Joseph Firschein and Amanda Roberts from that office will work closely with us in planning the annual meeting and other aspects of the Roundtable.